Addressing Bias in Online Selection with Limited Budget of Comparisons: Dynamic threshold algorithm for groups

 \begin{remark} Although we formalized the problem using the variables $r_t$ and $R_t$, the only information needed at any step $t$ is $\indic{r_t = 1}$ and $\indic{R_t = 1}$, i.e we only need to know if the candidate is the best seen so far, in its own group and overall.
 In practice, $\indic{r_t = 1}$ can be observed by comparing $x_t$ to the best candidate up to $t-1$ belonging to $G^{g_t}$, and if this is the case then $\indic{R_t = 1}$ can be observed by comparing $x_t$ to the best candidate in the other group. \end{remark}

-\section{Dynamic Threshold algorithm for $K$ groups}
+\section{Dynamic threshold algorithm for $K$ groups}

 In this section, we introduce a general family of Dynamic-threshold ($\DT$) algorithms.
-A $\DT$ algorithm for the $(K,B)$-secretary problem is defined by a finite doubly-indexed sequence $(\w_{k,b})_{k \in [K],b \leq B}$ of non-negative numbers in $[0,1]$, which determines the \textit{acceptance} thresholds based on the group of the observed candidate and the available budget.
+A $\DT$ algorithm for the $(K,B)$-secretary problem is defined by a finite doubly-indexed sequence $(\w_{k,b})_{k \in [K],b \leq B}$ of real numbers in $[0,1]$, which determines the \textit{acceptance} thresholds based on the group of the observed candidate and the available budget.
 During a run of the algorithm, the thresholds used for each group dynamically change depending on the evolution of the available budget.
 We denote this algorithm by $\A^B\big((\w_{k,b})_{k \in [K],b \leq B}\big)$.

 Upon the arrival of a new candidate $x_t$, the algorithm observes its group $g_t = k \in [K]$ and its in-group rank $r_t$, and has an available budget of $B_t = b \geq 0$.
 If $t/N < \w_{k,b}$ or $r_t = 0$, the candidate is immediately rejected.
 Otherwise, if $t/N \geq \w_{k,b}$ and $r_t = 1$, then the candidate is selected if $b=0$; and if the budget is not yet exhausted ($b>0$), then the algorithm pays a unit cost to observe the variable $\indic{R_t = 1}$.
 If this variable is $1$, indicating a favorable comparison, the candidate is selected; otherwise, it is rejected.

-A formal description is given in Algorithm \ref{algo:DT}, and a visual representation for the case of two groups is provided in Figure \ref{fig:DTviz}.
+A formal description is given in Algorithm \ref{algo:DT}, and a visual representation for the case of three groups is provided in Figure \ref{fig:DTviz}.

-In the alternative comparison model introduced in Section \ref{sec:setup}, where a unit cost only permits comparing the current candidate $x_t$ to a previously observed candidate $x_s$, rather than determining if $x_t$ is the best among all groups, a $\DT$ algorithm may bypass a candidate even if they are the best in their group, hence it cannot keep track of the best-observed candidate.
-Consequently, determining if a new candidate is the best among all groups becomes more costly.
-The algorithm can for example use $K-1$ comparisons at the first step when it decides to observe $\indic{R_t = 1}$, then use a comparison whenever $r_t = 1$, to keep track of the best candidate in each group.